X3I/poketwo.com/guides/bosses.md

 ---
 permalink: /guides/bosses
 image: /img/logo.png
+description: >
+  Bosses are uncatchable legendaries in the game.
-description: There are numerous Bosses present in the game as of now.
+  There are numerous Bosses present in the game as of now.
 redirect_from:
   - /pokemon/mewtwo
   - /pokemon/ho-oh